 Method-1: Utilizing Keyboard Shortcut to Create Table of Contents

-Wouldn’t it be great if only there was a keyboard shortcut to create a table of contents in Excel?
+Wouldn’t it be great if only there were a keyboard shortcut to create a table of contents in Excel?
 Well, you’re in luck because our first method describes just that.
 So, follow these simple steps.

 - At the very beginning, type in the name of the worksheet.
 In this case, the name of our worksheet is 2019 Sales Data.